ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 10.1 Interceptor Service Object

-The interceptor service object is the object that provides by the GraphQL package.
+The interceptor service object is defined in the Ballerina GraphQL package.
 It includes a single remote function named execute that accepts `Context` and `Field` as the parameters.
 The function's return type is a union of `anydata` and `error`.

 ```ballerina
 public type Interceptor distinct service object {